Emjayen/ntfw/README.md

 ### Notes

-- Rules are compiled down into a perfect (but not minimal-) hash-table, providing deterministic O(1) lookup per-packet, and thus performance is not dependent on the number of rules defined.
+- Rules are compiled down into a perfect (but not minimal-) hash-table, providing deterministic O(1) lookup per-packet, and thus performance is not dependent on the number of rules defined.[^1]

 - The KMD (ntfwkm) inserts itself as reasonably low as possible within the filter chain with the expectation it will be near-first to touch frames in the data-path after they're DMA'd to the NIC rx ring.
 This is important as to avoid the relatively costly path up through the kernel as configured for most machines.

 - ntfw engages *before* Windows Firewall and, currently, before Wireshark/npcap (see above)

--
+- In the presence of a high ingress packet-rate (~10Mpps), it's recommended to configure the RSS hash type of your NIC to be over the IPv4 source address alone.
+This will, in the current implementation atleast, improve performance by virtue of reducing the amount of contention over some cache-lines.

+[^1]: It's assumed only a handful of public ports are accessible/rules defined and thus spilling over no more than a few lines.